xiaoxiaoliu10/Agent-First-Organization/README.md

   * `--input-dir`: The directory that contains the generated files
   * `--model`: The openai model type used to generate bot response.
 Default is `gpt-4o`.
 You could change it to other models like `gpt-4o-mini`.

 * It will first automatically start the nluapi and slotapi services through `start_apis()` function.
-By default, this will start the `NLUOpenAIAPI` and `SlotFillOpenAIAPI` services defined under `./agentorg/orchestrator/NLU/api.py` file.
+By default, this will start the `NLUModelAPI ` and `SlotFillModelAPI` services defined under `./agentorg/orchestrator/NLU/api.py` file.
 You could customize the function based on the nlu and slot models you trained.
 * Then it will start the chatbot and you could chat with the chatbot